 Location: Back lane of Baghdad Street

-Hidden in the backlane of Baghdad Street Rise-up by Zero.
+Hidden in the backlane of Baghdad Street is Rise-up by Zero.
 Try and spot the familiar objects and landmarks depicted here around the neighbourhood.

 Zero is the founder of RSCLS.
 His signature style is mask-life faces and his works revolve around street culture, pop culture and current affairs.
 RSCLS has a studio at Aliwal Arts Centre and members of the collective can often be found working on the walls behind the building.